Japan Shopping and nightlife

 Colourful souvenir shops stocked with high-quality hand-made and region-specific goods are ubiquitous.
-Fans of Japanese popular culture will be able to purchase the latest fashion and character goods from their favourite manga and anime in all major Japanese cities; in particular, Akihabara in Tokyo and Den-Den Town in Osaka.
+Fans of Japanese popular culture will be able to purchase the latest fashion and character goods from their favourite manga and anime in all major Japanese cities; in particular in Akihabara in Tokyo and Den-Den Town in Osaka.
 Quirky fashion and cosplay shops can be found in Tokyo's famous Harajuku district.
-Outlet stores for brand-name goods manufactured in Japan are becoming increasingly common, and are often located near international airports.
+Outlet stores for brand-name goods manufactured in Japan are becoming increasingly common and are often located near international airports.

-Bargaining is not usual, but significant discounts are available during sales in summer (June-July) and winter (December-January).
+Bargaining is not unheard of, but more significant discounts are available during sales in summer (June-July) and winter (December-February).

 Tax exemptions are available in authorised tax-free stores, provided that the item is taken out of Japan unopened/unused.
-Remember when buying electronic goods that they may not be compatible with UK or US voltage.
+Remember, when buying electronic goods that they may not be compatible with the UK or US voltage.

 1000-1900 every day of the week and on public holidays.